Yoric/ronin-time-bureaucrats/where-when-and-how-the-rules.md

 ### Experience & Plunder

 At the end of every adventure, characters carry away one **Experience & Plunder**.
 This Experience & Plunder may be an object, a lesson learned, a skill mastered, a contact, a memory, ...
-The player gets to decide exactly what the Experience actually is.

-Write down the Experience on the character sheet.
+The player gets to decide exactly what the Experience actually is and writes it down on the character sheet.

 Each Experience is a new Aspect for the character.
 Experiences may be invoked for free _once per adventure_, or for one Fate Point as other Aspects.